 To achieve the perfect texture, the potatoes are usually deep-fried first.
 I take a healthier shortcut: I marinate the potatoes in some simple spices and roast them in the oven, in their jackets.
 The baking cooks them and gives the potato skins a crunchy texture, which emulates the deep-frying without the fat, and works beautifully in the final dish.

 The sauce is perfection itself: creamy and luscious.
 You might find yourself licking the ladle often as you cook.
-But save some, because this dish is delicious with pooris, fried Indian breads, or roti, or even rice.
+But save some, because Dum Aloo is delicious with poori, fried Indian breads, or roti, or this 20-minute Dill Turmeric Pilaf with Pistachios.

 Kashmiri Dum Aloo